 Cheating is defined as giving or receiving and/or using unauthorized information on an exam or academic assignment, or submitting duplicate work for individual assignments.
-Plagiarism consists of representing another person's ideas or writing as one's own, whether from a book, another student's assignment, the Internet, or another source.
+Plagiarism consists of representing another person's ideas or writing as one's own, whether from a book, another student's assignment, the Internet, Artificial Intelligence (ie Chat GPT, etc), or another source.
 Any student found to have engaged in cheating or plagiarism in any phase of academic work may lose all credit for the assignment and will be required to meet with the student's parent/guardian, teacher, and administrator of the school.
 Repeated instances of academic dishonesty could result in expulsion from the school or other disciplinary measures.

-GANG-RELATED ACTIVITY
+GANG-RELATED ACTIVITY PROHIBITED